Lexzt/estl-tap-2021-be/README.md

 ### .csv sample files

 I have included some sample files to test via the upload endpoint and check the rejection accordingly.

-### Error return messages

-Currently, I am returning an error but not able to retrieve the error message on the front end service.
-This is due to a lack of knowledge on my part of the express framework.

-### .env file

-I would update the database